dapritchard/jiraworklog/README.md

 There are up to 5 allowed entries in the `parse_delimited` mapping.
 The required fields are `col_labels` and `col_formats`, while the `delimiter2`,  `timezone`,  `dialect` can be omitted or `null`.

 * `col_labels`: a mapping of entries specifying the meaning of the relevant columns in the source data.
-Only 2 out of 3 of the columns corresponding to the worklogs `start`, `end`, and `duration`s are required (although all three can be provided).
+Only 2 out of 3 of the columns corresponding to the worklogs `start`, `end`, and `duration`s are required, although all three can be provided.

     * `description`: a string specifying the name of the column providing the description of the worklog.
     * `start`: a string specifying the name of the column providing the start datetime of the worklogs (this can be omitted or `null`).